apache/age-website/docs/clauses/set.md

 # SET

-The SET clause is used to update labels on nodes and properties on vertices and edges
+The `SET` clause is used to update labels on nodes and properties on vertices and edges

 ## Terminal SET clauses

-A set clause that is not followed by another clause is called a terminal clause.
+A `SET` clause that is not followed by another clause is called a terminal clause.
 When a cypher query ends with a terminal clause, no results will be returned from the cypher function call.
 However, the cypher function call still requires a column list definition.
 When cypher ends with a terminal node, define a single value in the column list definition: no data will be returned in this variable.

 ## Set a property

-To set a property on a node or relationship, use SET.
+To set a property on a node or relationship, use `SET`.

 Query